hashicorp/terraform-provider-docker/website/docs/r/secret.html.markdown

 # docker\_secret

-Manages the secreturation of a Docker service in a swarm.
+Manages the secrets of a Docker service in a swarm.

 ## Example Usage